- Justice Court

 Paying a Traffic Citation

-If you admit to the charge on your citation and wish to post bail (pay the ticket), you have the option of paying either in person, by mail, phone, or paying online at www.utcourts.gov/epayments for non-mandatory appearance violations.
+Traffic Citations should be paid within fourteen (14) days from the date of the citation.
+If you admit to the charge on your citation and wish to post bail (pay the ticket), you have the option of paying either in person, by mail, phone, or paying online for non-mandatory appearance violations.

-If you do not qualify for the Plea In Abeyance program, you may call the Utah Safety Council at 800-933-5943 to discuss with them the Defensive Driving Course to remove any accumulated points on your Utah Driver's License.
+If you do not qualify for Deferred Traffic Prosecution, you may call the Utah Safety Council at 800-933-5943 to discuss with them the Defensive Driving Course to remove any accumulated points on your Utah Driver's License.

 Appearing in Court